-The governing body of the firm is the Board, which up to 30 June 2020 was formed by the four partners and two directors, who meet at regular intervals to discuss strategy and to monitor the firm's progress against that strategy.
-The firm is organised across the three core lines of service: assurance, tax (including payroll) and advisory (including accounting advisory).
+The governing body of the firm is the Board, who meet at regular intervals to discuss strategy and to monitor the firms progress against that strategy.
+The firm is organised across the three core lines of service: Assurance, Tax (including payroll) and Advisory (including accounting advisory).